-4. Independent Manager/Member Structure.
-Non-recourse loans require the borrower to be a special purpose entity (SPE) including certain "bankruptcy remote" attributes.
-One such attribute includes requiring an "Independent Director or Manager" whose vote is required in order for the entity to file for voluntary bankruptcy (involuntary bankruptcy typically requires 3 creditors to file).
-This structure is not "bankruptcy proof," but at least ensures that an objective and independent party must assent to the filling, so that a borrower may not do so only due to frantic owners seeking relief in contradiction to the basic premise of the non-recourse loan.
+The Real Estate Finance Journal • Fall/Winter 2017 © 2016 Thomson Reuters including certain "bankruptcy remote" attributes.
+One such attribute includes requiring an "Independent Director or Manager" whose vote is required in order for the entity to file for voluntary bankruptcy (involuntary bankruptcy typically requires three creditors to file).
+This structure is not "bankruptcy proof," but at least ensures that an objective and independent party must assent to the filing, so that a borrower may not do so only due to frantic owners seeking relief in contradiction to the basic premise of the non-recourse loan.
 Most structures are careful to define "independent," and they typically do not include a lender affiliate, because that may be viewed as tantamount to the borrower waiving its right to access the bankruptcy courts, which is void as against public policy.

-A recent Delaware bankruptcy court decision makes it clear that any lender attempt to block borrower rights under the Bankruptcy Code, in this case, through issuance to the lender of a common unit interest in the limited liability company (LLC) and requiring a unanimous vote of all unit holders to file a voluntary bankruptcy petition, is void as against public policy.
-See In re: Intervention Energy Holdings, LLC, (Bankr.
-D. Del.)
-2016 Westlaw 3185576 (June 3, 2016).
-The structure in the Intervention Energy case is not customary in CMBS SPE structures, but the case illustrates the court's negative view of lender provisions that try to circumvent public policy considerations: "a provision . . . the sole purpose and effect of which is to place into the hands of a minority equityholder the ultimate authority to eviscerate the right of that entity to seek federal bankruptcy relief . . . whose primary relationship with the debtor is that of creditor . . . is tantamount to an absolute waiver of that right, and, even if arguably permitted by state law, is void as contrary to federal public policy."
-Id. at 6.
+A recent Delaware bankruptcy court decision makes it clear that any lender attempt to block borrower rights under the Bankruptcy Code, in this case, through issuance to the lender of a common unit interest in the limited liability company ("LLC") and requiring a unanimous vote of all unit holders to file a voluntary bankruptcy petition, is void as against public policy.13 The structure in the Intervention Energy case is not customary in CMBS SPE structures, but the case illustrates the court's negative view of lender provisions that try to circumvent public policy considerations: "a provision . . . the sole purpose and effect of which is to place into the hands of a minority equityholder the ultimate authority to eviscerate the right of that entity to seek federal bankruptcy relief . . . whose primary relationship with the debtor is that of creditor

+. . . is tantamount to an absolute waiver of that right, and, even if arguably permitted by state law, is void as contrary to federal public policy."14